Qwinn1/forktools/README.md

 -   `log_level`   Script default: INFO
 -   `log_maxfilesrotation`  Script Default: 99
 -   `plot_loading_frequency_seconds`  Script Default: 1800 (especially when done plotting, reloading plots every half hour is more than sufficient, every 3 minutes is huge overkill)
--   `plot_directories`  Script Default:  None.
-But if you edit the relevant variable in the script and list the drives the way they should appear in the config.yaml, it will insert them for you.

-...and there will be a harvester version that also sets the farmer_peer to the IP address of your farmer, passed in as a parameter.
+...and there will be a harvester version with a second parameter of the IP address to set as your farmer_peer (hopefully also allowing you to just pass the server name as configured in /etc/hosts).